devdeliw/website/content/posts/memory.md

     slightly raises or slightly lowers the voltage on that bitline depending on whether it stores 0 or 1.

-    In SRAM, this takes $\sim 1ns$.
+    In SRAM, this is fast.
 In DRAM, this takes more time (discharging and charging capacitors).

 3. **Sense Voltage Differences** <br>